elbolt/subCortex-speech/README.md

-# Peprocessing and encoding analysis pipelines for the encoding of natural speech at the subcortical and cortical level
+# Preprocessing and encoding analysis pipelines for the encoding of natural speech at the subcortical and cortical level

 ## Description